yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/installation.md

 weight: 2
 ---

-LGDXRobot2 ROS2 is available as Docker images for both **AMD64** and **ARM64** architectures.
-It provides web interface access for GUI tools such as **rqt** and **RViz2**.
+LGDXRobot2 ROS2 is available as Docker images for both AMD64 and ARM64 architectures.
+It provides web interface access for GUI tools such as rqt, RViz2 and ChassisTuner.

 ## Permission Configuration

 The host machine must be configured to allow access to the USB devices used by the robot.
-The corresponding udev rules are stored in the `udev` folder.
+The corresponding udev rules are stored in the [udev](gitlab.com/lgdxrobotics/lgdxrobot2-ros2/-/tree/main/udev?ref_type=heads) folder.
 Copy the rules to `/etc/udev/rules.d` and reload them using the commands below:

 ```bash